 If your credit or income isn’t strong enough to meet your credit union’s criteria for loan approval, find someone you trust with good credit and strong income to add to your loan as a co-signer.
 Their healthy finances and good credit will minimize the lender’s risk, and therefore increase the likelihood of loan approval.

-Just make sure that the co-signer understands that they will have to take over the loan payments if you stop making them yourself.
+Just make sure that the co-signer understands that they’ll have to take over the loan payments if you stop making them yourself.

 Pros And Cons Of Getting A Loan With A Credit Union

 There are obvious perks to getting a loan from a credit union, including getting access to much-needed funds.
-But there are other advantages to these loans, as well as some drawbacks that should be considered.
+But there are other advantages to these loans, as well as some drawbacks that you should consider.

 Pros Of Getting A Loan With A Credit Union

-- Non-Profit Perks: Since credit unions are non-profit institutions – unlike banks – whatever credit unions earn is redistributed to their members through perks such as dividends and lower fees.
+- Non-Profit Perks: Since credit unions are non-profit institutions — unlike banks — whatever they earn is redistributed to their members through perks such as dividends and lower fees.

-- Competitive Rates: Credit unions may be able to offer lower interest rates, making their loans affordable.
-That’s because credit unions are not in the business of generating a profit, so they’re in a better position to offer more competitive interest rates.
+- Competitive Rates: Credit unions may be able to offer lower interest rates, making their loans more affordable.
+That’s because credit unions aren’t in the business of generating a profit, so they’re in a better position to offer more competitive interest rates.

 - More Tailored Loans: Since you’re a member of the credit union, you may be able to get a loan that’s more tailored to your needs.